JustinBeckwith/gcx/README.md

 ```

 ## Command Line
-`gcx` is a convenient way to deploy Google Cloud Functions.
+`gcx` is a convenient way to deploy and call Google Cloud Functions.
 To use as a command line application:

 ```sh
 $ npm install --save-dev gcx